genomicsclass/leanpub/manuscript/random_variables.md

 ## [1] 0.5575
 ```

 Now let's do it 10,000 times.
-We will use a for-loop, an operation that lets us automatize this
+We will use a for-loop, an operation that lets us automatize thi (a more effecient approach we will learn later is to use `replicate`)

 ```r